Thinking about Piano Lessons?

-Parents: Support the whole process by not only providing lessons, materials and an instrument for the students, but also by their involvement through attendance at lessons and follow up at home for young beginners, as well as through interest and support for older students.
+Parents: Supports the whole process by not only providing lessons, materials and an instrument for the students, but also by their involvement through attendance at lessons and follow up at home for young beginners, as well as through interest and support for older students.

 1. Always interview a potential teacher.
 This will allow the student to come to the first lesson feeling more comfortable with a new setting, allow the teacher to decide which materials will be needed to begin lessons, and more importantly, allow you to see if this potential teacher will be offering the kind of instruction that is suited to the goals of your family.

-sending the message to your child that this is important
+telling your child this is important

-creating a routine, which after a short time, will become a habit
+creating a routine, which, after a short time, will become a habit

 I have noticed that families that don’t set up a schedule often have piano practice fall through the cracks, and eventually the student’s progress suffers.